 Critical High Voltage Transmission Lines

-There is no practical way of protecting long, exposed transmission lines from attack
+There is no practical way of protecting long, exposed transmission lines from a successful attack

 - Surrounding critical infrastructure substations in high concrete walls as is bring do in parts of the country will only identify for the terrorist which transmission line to target.